Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

 There is no enforceable right to information in the constitution or in separate legislation.
 In fact, the Establishments Code, the formal administrative code governing civil servants, actively discourages access to information even on public-interest grounds.
-An attempt by the opposition to introduce a right to information bill in Parliament in 2011 was defeated by the governing majority, in violation of its previous campaign promises, and an additional attempt in May 2012 was also stymied by the speaker of Parliament.
-No further progress on the issue was made in 2013.
+Attempts by the opposition to introduce a right to information bill in parliament have been defeated several times by the governing majority.

 Journalists throughout Sri Lanka, particularly those who cover human rights or military issues, face regular intimidation and pressure from government officials at all levels.
-Official rhetoric is markedly hostile toward critical or “unpatriotic” journalists and media outlets, with prominent leaders, including Defense Secretary Gotabhaya Rajapaksa, often making statements that equate any form of criticism with treason.
+Official rhetoric is markedly hostile toward critical or “unpatriotic” journalists and media outlets, with prominent leaders, including Defense Minister Rajapaksa, often making statements that equate any form of criticism with treason.
 State-controlled media and the Defense Ministry website have been used to smear and threaten individual journalists, activists, and media freedom organizations.
-Those who appear at international fora such as the UN Human Rights Council or give testimony to visiting UN experts or donor bodies such as the European Union are subject to particular vilification.
-This pattern occurred in 2013 following the August visit of then UN High Commissioner for Human Rights Navi Pillay, when journalists and human rights defenders who met with her were subjected to harassment.
-Even foreign journalists such as Callum Macrae, a producer for Britain’s Channel 4, have faced similar treatment at the hands of high-level officials.
+Those who appear at international forums such as the UN Human Rights Council or give testimony to visiting UN experts or donor bodies such as the European Union are subject to particular vilification.
+This pattern recurred in 2014, when the government detained several prominent Tamil journalists in Jaffna and interrogated them on their connections with international nongovernmental organizations (NGOs) and human rights organizations.
+Activists believed the crackdown was borne out of a fear that local journalists were attempting to gather information on rights violations in the north to present to the United Nations.

 In addition to verbal and physical attacks from official sources, journalists and press advocacy groups that are perceived as supportive of ethnic Tamil interests have drawn the ire of Sinhalese nationalist vigilante groups.
 While Tamil journalists no longer face the tight restrictions imposed by the Tamil Tigers, they generally refrain from strident criticism of the government, the military, or progovernment Tamil political factions.
-Tamil-language outlets such as the Uthayan newspaper, based in Jaffna, face regular harassment and operate under considerable duress and threat to their staff.
-In April 2013, the paper’s Jaffna office and printing press were subject to an arson attack by unknown assailants, less than two weeks after the newspaper’s Kilinochchi office had also been attacked.
+Tamil-language outlets—such as the Uthayan newspaper, based in Jaffna—face regular harassment and operate under considerable duress and threat to their staff.
+They are also subject to regular attacks and harassment, including when several hundred soldiers surrounded the Uthayan’s headquarters in May.

-A number of journalists received death threats during 2013, and others were subject to attempted or actual kidnapping and assaults.
-In February, journalist Faraz Shauketaly of the Sunday Leader survived an assassination attempt by unknown assailants, while Mandana Ismail Abeywickrema, an editor at the same paper, fled the country in September after receiving threats.
-Several dozen journalists and media freedom activists have gone into or remained in exile—one of the highest numbers in the world, according to the Committee to Protect Journalists—leaving the sector without many of its most experienced professionals.
+Sunil Jayasekara, the convener of the Free Media Movement, received death threats in July, and on several other occasions journalists who attempted to attend trainings or workshops also received threats.
+Several dozen journalists and media freedom activists have gone into or remain in exile—one of the highest numbers in the world, according to the Committee to Protect Journalists—leaving the sector without many of its most experienced professionals.